mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

       P(B\cap A_i)= \sum _{i=1}^{n} P(B\cap A_i) = \sum _{i=1}^{n} P(B|A_i)P(A_i)
       \end{equation}

-      For the last eqaulity we have used the conditional probabilit rule.
+      For the last eqaulity we have used the conditional probabilit rule. \(\blacksquare\)
-   \end{proof}

   </details>

 * **Bayes Rule (Bayes’ theorem).** Let \\(A\\) and \\(B\\) be two events with positive probabilities, i.e., \\(P(A)>0\\) and \\(P(B) >0\\).
 From the definition of conditional probability, we can derive Bayes’ rule: